ArchanaPrasad/PhysicalIQA/README.md

 Implementing the RoBERTa w.
 CNQA on the PhysicalIQA dataset with a few modifications.
 1. With 5000 instances of training data.
 2. Batch size = 2

+Link to the Readme.md file of the model used - https://github.com/isi-nlp/ai2/blob/ai2_stable/README.md

 ## Tasks in Progress:
     1. Implementing the base model.